MuDRiC: Multi-Dialect Reasoning for Arabic Commonsense Validation: Conclusion

 This work presented two major contributions to Arabic NLP: (1) the creation of the first large-scale, multi-dialect common sense reasoning dataset, and (2) Enhanced Arabic Commonsense Reasoning methodology combining graph-based embeddings with pre-trained BERT-based models to enhance performance.
-By systematically expanding MSA commonsense reasoning benchmarks into four major dialects—Egyptian, Gulf, Levantine, and Moroccan—we established a crucial resource for evaluating dialect robustness.
-Our experiments demonstrated that neither MSA-focused models (e.g., AraBERT) nor dialect-pretrained models (e.g., MARBERT) alone suffice for reliable common sense classification across dialects.
-Instead, our hybrid approach, leveraging graph-based methods for structured common sense representation, achieved superior performance, setting a new standard for dialect-aware Arabic NLP.
+By systematically expanding MSA commonsense reasoning benchmarks into four major dialects we established a crucial resource for evaluating dialect robustness.
+Our experiments demonstrated that neither MSA-focused models (e.g.,\ AraBERT) nor dialect-pretrained models (e.g., MARBERT) alone suffice for reliable common sense classification across dialects.
+Instead, our hybrid graph-based approach to structured commonsense representation outperformed prior methods, setting a new benchmark for dialect-aware Arabic NLP.